GTPB/CPANG19/pages/bacteria.md

 	grep -P '^S' < graph.withpaths.gfa | cut -f 2,4 | sed '1iNode\tPath\' | sed 's/\\t/\t/g' > graph.paths.csv

 Then load the CSV into Bandage using File->Load CSV data and select the file.
-Check the box "CSV data:" in the left panel under "Node labels"
+Check the box "CSV data:" in the left panel under "Node labels".
+The label for each node will show the paths that pass through the node: name, orientation (+ forward / - backward) and position along the path.

 ### Filtering alignments